Spiritual homesteading is a unique style of sovereign living.

 For example, imagine a global pandemic that shuts down the economy, leaving millions of people unable to work and make financial ends meet.

 Imagine a world where municipal water is so polluted with toxins, it is causing cancer among your community, but if you don't drink it, you will surely die within days.

 Imagine, grocery stores shutting down because of contagious viral spreads throughout the meat processing plants and essential food industries around the world.
 Imagine empty shelves.

 Ok, now stop.
 Don't think about that anymore...Those are some bad vibes.
 Bad, bad vibes.

 Instead, imagine a world where you can wake up in the morning to make a practically free traditional English breakfast.
 Eggs, pancakes, and fruit, coupled with fresh water, juice, or tea.

 Lunch and dinner are on the table, hot and ready to fill the bellys of a happy family at the end of a good days work.

-Not only is food available, but it was grown by you and your family's hands, in organic conditions, with minimal to no financial investment.
+Not only is food available, but it was grown by you and your family's hands, in organic conditions, with minimal financial investment.